j-goldrath/group-project-3/README.md

 You'll declare how much you would like to donate in the text field labelled "$ Amount".
 After declaring the amount you would like to donate, you can click on the donate button to donate, or if you change your mind, you can click on the cancel button to be redirect to the homepage.

-The second type of fundraisers on our app are well known fundraisers or charities that we ourselves believe are doing good for the world.
-They have the same display as the other fundraisers.
+The second type of fundraisers on our app are large-scale, non-profit fundraisers or charities that we ourselves believe are doing good for the world.
+They have the same display as fundraisers created on our page.

 ![well known fundraiser #TeamSeas](./assets/images/readme4.png)

-The difference between this type of fundraiser and ones created on our website is that clicking on the card or the donate button on these will redirect you to the official website of the fundraiser.
+The difference between these fundraisers and ones created on our website is that clicking on the card or the donate button on these will redirect you to the official website of the fundraiser.

 ![#TeamSeas official website](./assets/images/readme5.png)

-To create a fundraiser on our app, on the top right side of the navbar there is a "Create a Fundraiser" nav item that will redirect you to a form to create a fundraiser.
+To create a fundraiser on our app, on the right side of the navbar there is a "Create a Fundraiser" option that will redirect you to a form to create a fundraiser.

 ![Create a Fundraiser on nav](./assets/images/readme6.png)